Skip to content

 Subtitle NumberRequiredOptional

-Style and Position SupportRelies on player or external style filesBuilt-in CSS style support, supports position information
+Style and Position SupportDepends on player or external style filesBuilt-in CSS style support, supports position information

 AnnotationsNoSupports NOTE annotations

-Use CasesLocal video files, simple subtitle displayHTML5 video, online subtitles, complex subtitle display
+Use CasesLocal video files, simple subtitle displayHTML5 video, web subtitles, complex subtitle display

-VTT (WebVTT) subtitle format cannot be directly embedded into MP4 files, but VTT files can be associated with MP4 videos via HTML5's <track> tag.
-When the MP4 is opened in a browser, these associated subtitles can be displayed correctly.
+VTT (WebVTT) subtitle format cannot be directly embedded into MP4 files, but VTT files can be associated with MP4 videos through the HTML5 <track> tag.
+When opening the MP4 in a browser, these associated subtitles can be displayed normally.

-Using VTT Subtitles to Play MP4 in a Browser
+Playing MP4 with VTT Subtitles in a Browser

-In HTML5, you can load an MP4 video using the <video> element and associate VTT subtitles with the video using the <track> element.
+In HTML5, an MP4 video can be loaded via the <video> element, and VTT subtitles can be associated with the video using the <track> element.

 HTML Example: